 I really like this tool, it is easy to use and has a clean interface.
 I can group together all server connections and create separate groups for all other types of connections like SSH.
 MRemoteNG is also a very popular Windows SSH client and has a tabbed interface.

 Damware is a tool primarily used by help desk staff and support technicians to easily establish connections with end user devices.

 The main difference between this and an RDP connection manager is it allows the screen to be shared.
 With RDP the remote system will log off so you can’t share the screen with the end user.
 That’s why RDP managers are best for servers.

-Damware is supported on Multiple platforms and allows remote control of Windows, Linux, and Max computers.
+Damware is supported on multiple platforms and allows remote control of Windows, Linux, and Mac computers.

 - Chat message to communicate with remote users

 - Built in screenshot tool

 - Active Directory integration

 - and much more